 Now in the classic sense of the “cart before the horse,” I haven’t noted how it’s been powered or synced to the device that is playing music through it.
 So I’ll back up.

 Earlier, I took out the charging cable and plugged one end into the BlueSync OR3 Portable Bluetooth Speaker and the other into a USB socket on my computer.
-Now that I come to think of it, I can use the USB charger that’s in my car, so realistically the BlueSync OR3 Portable Bluetooth Speaker can go pretty much anywhere you want it to.
+Now that I come to think of it, I can use the USB charger that’s in my car, so realistically, the BlueSync OR3 Portable Bluetooth Speaker can go pretty much anywhere you want it to.
 But back to charging — expect to wait about 4 hours to fully charge the battery (which is a large one).
 The up-to-16 hours you get in return makes it worth it.
-Just keep in mind that the USB connection on the BlueSync OR3 Portable Bluetooth Speaker is NOT the standard USB expected — it’s a mini-jack like for headphones.
+Just keep in mind that the USB connection on the BlueSync OR3 Portable Bluetooth Speaker is NOT the standard USB expected — it’s a mini-jack like for headphones or an aux cable like the one found on the model in this Oontz Angle 3 review.
 So the included USB cable must be used, and if you can go to a Radio Shack/related and buy another one, you’ll be safe if something should happen to the cable.

 Now I had mentioned earlier that there’s a large driver in the BlueSync OR3 Portable Bluetooth Speaker.
 This makes for some impressively loud sounds.
 This is aided by the shape, which allows for the audio to resonate inside for a more “full” sound.
 Granted you won’t mistake what you’re hearing for a pair of Klipsch speakers, but then you wouldn’t take them from your home theater and place them on a picnic table, would you?
 Alternatively, you can check out our Grace Digital Mini-Bullets II 900 MHz Wireless Speaker System review for a more portable speaker.